World Cup 2026: Complete Tournament Preview

 Everything you need to know about the upcoming World Cup, from host cities to key contenders.

-The biggest football tournament on the planet returns with an expanded 48-team format across the United States, Mexico, and Canada.
+The biggest football tournament on the planet returns with an expanded 48-team format across the United States, Mexico, and Canada from June 11 to July 19, 2026.

 Everything you need to know about the 2026 FIFA World Cup before the action begins.

-The 2026 World Cup will be co-hosted by the United States, Mexico, and Canada, marking the first tournament held across three nations.
-Matches will take place in 16 cities, with iconic venues like MetLife Stadium, Estadio Azteca, and BMO Field among the host stadiums.
+The 2026 World Cup will be co-hosted by the United States, Mexico, and Canada โ the first tournament held across three nations.
+Matches will take place in 16 host cities including New York/New Jersey, Los Angeles, Dallas, Mexico City, Monterrey, Guadalajara, Toronto, and Vancouver.

-The expanded format features 48 teams divided into 12 groups of four.
-The top two teams from each group, plus the eight best third-placed teams, advance to a 32-team knockout round.
-This means more matches, more upsets, and more excitement than ever before.
+The expanded format features 48 teams divided into 12 groups of four (Groups AโL).
+The top two teams from each group, plus the eight best third-placed teams, advance to a 32-team knockout round starting with the Round of 32.

-Argentina enter as defending champions following their thrilling victory in Qatar 2022.
-Led by experienced stars and a talented new generation, they will aim to become the first team to retain the World Cup since Brazil in 1962.
+Argentina enter as defending champions following their thrilling penalty shootout victory over France in Qatar 2022.
+Led by a mix of experienced stars and a talented new generation, La Albiceleste aim to become the first team to retain the World Cup since Brazil in 1962.

 Everything you need to know about the upcoming World Cup, from host cities to key contenders.